“At about three o’clock, Jesus called out with a loud voice, “Eli, Eli, lema sabachthani?” which means “My God, my God, why have you abandoned me?”

-If we look around the world today, with a virus creating a global crisis, I’m sure many of us are feeling as Jesus did on that first Good Friday.
-‘Where are you God?’ is a question, a cry, many of us have uttered – and the coronavirus crisis might not be your first time!
+If we look around the world today, with the pandemic still having an impact and horrific wars in Ukraine and Yemen, I’m sure many of us are feeling as Jesus did on that first Good Friday.
+‘Where are you God?’ is a question, a cry, many of us have uttered!
 In the breakdown of a relationship, the diagnosis of a terminal disease – whenever life turns crap, we can feel the absence of God’s love, presence and hope.

 I’m sure that millions of Christians around the world, those who know the cost of following Jesus in the midst of persecution and trial, the question ‘Where are you God?’ is uttered often.
 When churches are closed, pastors arrested without trial and Christians are beaten, accused and even murdered, where on earth is God?

 They are no easy, smug answers.
 As Christians we celebrate the joy of the resurrection of Jesus on Easter Sunday.
 Everything turns out ok.
 Great right?
 But sometimes it’s not that simple.
 Hindsight is a great thing, but for many of us, the Good Friday cry is where we are now, and it’s hard to find hope.
 We need to be able to wrestle with this, to struggle, and to question, without feeling like we’re losing our faith.
 Jesus knew God existed, yet he still questioned.

 We need to be able to wrestle with this, to struggle, and to question, without feeling like we’re losing our faith.
 Jesus knew God existed, yet he still questioned.